 Conclusions

 There is a strong positive association between DM and active TB in SSA.
-More research is needed to determine whether HIV, the key risk factor for TB in SSA, modifies this relationship.
+More research is needed to determine whether HIV, a key risk factor for TB in SSA, modifies this relationship.

 Introduction

 Tuberculosis (TB) remains a major global health concern, with 10 million cases and 1.4 million deaths in 2019 (1).
 Diabetes mellitus (DM) is known to increase infection risk and severity of many infectious diseases, including TB (2).
-In 2019, 463 million people had DM worldwide (3)and half of these people remained undiagnosed (3).
+It has been estimated that in 2019, 463 million people had DM worldwide (3).
+According to population-based studies, half of these people remained undiagnosed (3).
 Especially in Sub-Saharan Africa (SSA), the prevalence of DM is increasing rapidly.
 By 2045 the number of adults with DM in SSA is projected to have increased by 142.9% compared to 2019 (3), due to aging of the currently young population and rising levels of urbanization altering traditional lifestyles and diets (4, 5).

 Several studies have established that DM increases the risk of active TB (ATB) by 2-3 times, but evidence from SSA is sparse (6-10).
 Previous reviews on the risk of TB in DM have only scarcely included studies from SSA.
 A review conducted by Al-Rifai et al. in 2017, included only one study conducted in SSA, and most of the evidence came from high income countries (6).
 The association between DM and TB could potentially be different in an African setting due to heterogeneity in DM phenotype and presentation, poorer DM management, differences in TB incidence and, in particular, a higher prevalence of HIV.
-People with HIV have a 27-32 times greater chance to develop ATB in comparison with HIV negative people, which makes HIV the single most important risk factor for TB in SSA (11, 12).
+People with HIV have a 27-32 times greater chance to develop ATB in comparison with HIV negative people, which makes HIV a very important risk factor for TB in SSA (11, 12).
 There is little known about the possible effect modification of the association between DM and TB by HIV status.
 In 2017, Bailey et al. published a systematic review on this topic, in which they identified only three eligible studies (13).
 No conclusion could be drawn, because some studies suggested that the effect of DM on TB risk might be greater in people with HIV, and other studies suggested the opposite (13).
 No strong evidence for any association between TB and DM in SSA was identified in this review.

 As far as we are aware, no other systematic review has been conducted on the association between DM and TB in SSA.
 However, the body of literature on this topic has grown rapidly over the past 5 years since searching for the Bailey review was completed.
 Therefore, the aim of the current systematic review was to determine the risk of ATB among people with DM (either type 1 or type 2, though mainly the latter) in SSA.
 A sub-focus was whether HIV modifies this association.